 Granted, the immune system, which is in charge of the antibodies, can become less than fully capable of effectivly mounting appropriate responses to a threat (For instance, chemotherapy, radiation and certain illnesses can weaken the immune system).
 So maybe Robertson meant the whole immune system, rather than just the antibody portion.
 But, dude, get it right, stop spreading ignorance and false information.

 And from another angle, Robertson maybe should lay off huffing the he-wishes-it-were-legal wacky ‘baccy and watching sci-fi movies.
-If his commentary sounds familiar, maybe it’s because it’s lifted from The Matrix, via a host of other thinkers and writers, like Williams Burroughs who wrote in Cities of Red Night:
+If his commentary sounds familiar, maybe it’s because it’s lifted from a host of other thinkers and writers, like Williams Burroughs who wrote in Cities of Red Night: [cont’d.]

 Not just language, but the whole quality of human consciousness, as expressed in male and female, is basically a virus mechanism.